Robert Sternberg

 Sternberg, R. J. (in press).
 The role of credulity in failed problem solving.
 In A. N. Wendt, D. Holt, & L. Stockhausen (Eds.), Complexity and problem-solving.
 Festschrift in honour of Joachim Funke’s 70th birthday.
 Heidelberg, Germany: University of Heidelberg Press.

-Sternberg, R. J. (in press).
-Toxic giftedness.
+Sternberg.
+R. J. (in press).
+Transformational giftedness in action.
 Roeper Review.

 Sternberg, R. J. (in press).
-What is wrong with the world anyway?
-In R. M. Lerner & M. D. Matthews (Eds.), Multidisciplinary handbook of character virtue development.
-Taylor & Francis.
+What’s wrong with the world anyway?
+Psychological origins of a collective failure of humanity.
+In M. D. Matthews & R. M. Lerner (Eds.), The Routledge international handbook of multidisciplinary perspectives on character development.
+Routledge.

 Sternberg, R. J. (in press).
 WICS: The super (necessary) constraints of creativity, intelligence, and wisdom synthesized.
-In C. Tromp, R. J. Sternberg, & D. Ambrose (Eds.), The paradox of constraints on creativity: An interdisciplinary exploration.
+In C. Tromp, R. J. Sternberg, & D. Ambrose (Eds.), Constraints in creativity: An interdisciplinary exploration.
 Brill Publishers.

 I am a member of the National Academy of Education and am a member of the American Academy of Arts and Sciences, as well as of the Society of Experimental Psychologists.